Value Drifts: Tracing Value Alignment During LLM Post-Training: Preliminaries

 \subsection{Preference Optimization}

-Models typically undergo another stage of post-training, preference optimization, to better reflect human preferences in their responses.
-Following common practice, preference optimization is applied after SFT, which has been shown to improve training stability and overall model performance \citep{raghavendra-etal-2025-balancing, thakkar-etal-2024-deep}.
+Models typically undergo another stage of post-training, preference optimization, to better align its responses with human preferences \citep{ouyang2022training, bai2022training, christiano2017deep}.
+Following common practice, preference optimization is applied after SFT, to improve training stability and overall model performance \citep{raghavendra-etal-2025-balancing, thakkar-etal-2024-deep}.
 Here, we focus on three widely adopted methods, which leverage a human annotated preference dataset $\Data_{\text{Pref}} = \{(x_i,y_{i,w},y_{i,l})_{i\ge 1}\}$, where $y_{i,w}$ and $y_{i,l}$ denote the chosen (winner) and rejected (loser) response, respectively.

 \paragraph{Proximal Policy Optimization (\ppo, \citealt{schulman2017proximalpolicyoptimizationalgorithms}).}